secretstartups/handbook/content/handbook/company/culture/inclusion/privilege-for-sale.md

 1. You are able to see people who identify similar to you in executive and leadership positions
 1. You are able to Kiss/hug/be affectionate in public without threat or punishment.
 1. You are free to have a bad day or be in a bad mood without it being blamed on your identity
-1. You are able to go shopping alone knowing that you won’t be followed or harassed by security
+1. You are able to go shopping alone knowing that you won't be followed or harassed by security
 1. You are given the access to the tools/systems/equipment necessary for to succeed in and out of the workplace
 1. You can leave my home knowing that you will have accessibility to transport, shops and buildings
 1. You can be confident that your age is not seen negatively when you apply for a new job